 Questions like this may be more important than you think.

-But then we stopped taking it at face value and asked, “What is an anchor?”
+Then we stopped taking it at face value and asked, “What is an anchor?”

-That question led us to an important discovery about about our own lives: an anchor is the thing that keeps a ship at bay, planted in the harbor, stuck in one place, unable to explore the freedom of the sea.
+That question led us to an important discovery about our lives: an anchor is the thing that keeps a ship at bay, planted in the harbor, stuck in one place, unable to explore the freedom of the sea.
 Perhaps we were anchored—we knew we weren’t happy with our lives—and perhaps being anchored wasn’t necessarily a good thing.

-In the course of time, we each identified our own personal anchors—circumstances keeping us from realizing real freedom—and found there were plentiful (Joshua catalogued 83 anchors; Ryan, 54).
-We discovered big anchors (debt, bad relationships, etc.) and small anchors (superfluous bills, material possessions, etc.) and in time we eliminated the vast majority of those anchors, one by one, documenting our experience in our book, Minimalism: Live a Meaningful Life.
+In the course of time, we each identified our own personal anchors—circumstances keeping us from realizing real freedom—and found they were plentiful (Joshua catalogued 83 anchors; Ryan, 54).
+We discovered big anchors (debt, bad relationships, etc.) and small anchors (superfluous bills, material possessions, etc.) and in time we eliminated the vast majority of those anchors, one by one, documenting our experience in our first book, Minimalism: Live a Meaningful Life.